wekeo/eo-data-vis-good-practice-guide/docs/source/01_introduction.rst

 Associated slides from the presentation can be found in the workshop git repository.
 You can find links to the individual weeks in the `workshop presentations <https://eo-data-vis-best-practice-guide.readthedocs.io/en/latest/09_workshop_presentations.html>`_ section.

+This guide is a living resource.
+We welcome contributions from individuals and any related initiatives within the Earth observation community.
+Please see the :ref:`contribution guidelines` for how to add to this resource.